Affording YDS

 Education Loans

 Some students choose to borrow education loans for costs not covered by their scholarship awards or other resources.
 U.S. citizens and permanent residents who complete the FAFSA and enroll at least half time at YDS (6 credits or more per semester) are eligible for federal education loans.
-Students apply for federal loans using a YDS Federal Student Loan form.
-The 2024–2025 loan form will be available in late spring.
+Students apply for federal loans using the YDS Federal Student Loan form.

 Students may also choose to apply for “alternative” or “private” education loans offered by private lenders such as banks and credit unions.
 For alternative/private education loans, students apply directly to lenders.
 Those lenders, in turn, contact Yale, and the two parties work together to issue the loan funds through the university.